Somalia – Multi-sectorial responses to improve psychosocial well-being and create more resilient communities

 Traditionally, mental health has been a stigmatised condition, with the mentally ill discriminated against and socially isolated.
 This demonstrates a practised culture of maximum containment and hostility, with the mentally ill being chained.

-Despite this worrying situation, mental health continues to remain a neglected area throughout Somalia.
+Despite this worrying situation, mental health and psychosocial support continues to remain a neglected area throughout Somalia.
 Mental health issues are less of a priority for local authorities and investment by the humanitarian community remains incredibly low.

 This in turn, leaves existing local organisations poorly able to effectively deliver any meaningful solutions.
 This creates a situation where the burdens of people with mental disabilities are left to their immediate family and to traditional or faith-based mental health healers.